 7.7.
-Discontinuation From Study Treatment or From the Study
+Premature Discontinuation From Study Treatment or From the Study

 7.7.1.
-Subject Discontinuation From the Study Treatment
+Subject Premature Discontinuation From the Study Treatment

-Eligible subjects will receive a single dose of study drug and they have the right to discontinue the study drug at any time for any reason during the study treatment.
-In addition, the investigator has the right to discontinue a subject from the study drug at any time during the study treatment.
+Eligible subjects will receive the administration of study drug(s) and they have the right to discontinue the study drug(s) at any time for any reason during the study treatment.
+In addition, the investigator has the right to discontinue a subject from the study drug(s) at any time during the study treatment.
 Subjects who discontinue the study treatment should follow the procedures and the assessments specified in EOS Visit (Section 7.6.2).
-The subject who could not complete the infusion should be replaced.
+Subjects who could not complete the infusion or did not receive any study drug after the randomization should be replaced.